 The University of Montpellier Establishes Its Research Ethics Committee

-The research ethics committee may, for example, be consulted by project leaders to:
+The research ethics committee may, for example, be approached by project leaders to:

 • an ethical review of the development of new protocols;

-• an ethics statement in support of funding applications;
+• an ethics statement to support funding applications;

-• an ethical opinion to support responses to internal calls for proposals, as well as—and especially—regional, national, and international calls for proposals;
+• an ethical opinion to support responses to internal calls for proposals, as well as—and above all—regional, national, and international calls for proposals;

-• an ethical review requested by scientific journals.
+• an ethical review at the request of scientific journals.

-Thus, in addition to the process involving the Human Subjects Review Boards, the establishment of this Research Ethics Committee will ensure coverage of all scientific fields at the University of Montpellier and the École nationale supérieure de Chimie de Montpellier, which is one of its constituent institutions.
+Thus, in addition to the process involving the Human Subjects Protection Committees, the creation of this Research Ethics Committee will ensure coverage of all scientific fields at the University of Montpellier and the École nationale supérieure de Chimie de Montpellier, which is one of its constituent institutions.

 According to Philippe Augé, President of the University of Montpellier: “The establishment of this committee perfectly illustrates our commitment to research that is honest, ethical, and responsible.
-This commitment is essential to promoting our university’s scientific excellence around the world.”
+This commitment is essential to ensuring that our university’s scientific excellence is recognized worldwide.”

 (1) Law of March 5, 2012, on research involving human subjects